aquasecurity/defsec/avd_docs/google/compute/AVD-GCP-0040/docs.md

-### VM disk encryption keys should not be provided in plaintext

 Providing your encryption key in plaintext format means anyone with access to the source code also has access to the key.

 ### Impact